ksegal23/Latin-101/translation2.md

 6. What type of grammatical construction is ab Iove? preposition + ablative case to express agent of passive verb
 7. What tense is erat and what are the principle parts of the verb it comes from? imperfect singular, 2nd principle part  ❌ 3rd active

 Once upon a time Prometheus, the oldest son of Iapet, fashioned humans from mud.
 At the same time Vulcan made a woman.
-Minerva gave a spirit to that woman and all the gods sent a gift❌ to her. **ob id?** She was given the name Pandora.
+Minerva gave a spirit to that woman and all the gods sent a gift❌ [gifts] to her.
+She was given the name Pandora.
 [On acocunt of this, the name Pandora was given to her.]
 Pandora was given in marriage by Jove to Epimetho.
 Their daughter was Pyrrha, the first mortal.